Mainframe-Archive/mainframe-os/docs/faq.md

 ## What dapps are included with Mainframe OS?
 There are seven “suggested apps” included currently in Mainframe OS.

-Produced by Mainframe
+#### Produced by Mainframe
-CDP-Pro: arguably the easiest way to create and manage a MakerDAO CDP.
+- CDP-Pro: arguably the easiest way to create and manage a MakerDAO CDP.
-Compounded: arguably the easiest way to access Compound’s protocols to earn interest on ETH or DAI.
+- Compounded: arguably the easiest way to access Compound’s protocols to earn interest on ETH or DAI.
-Payments: a simple app that facilitates sending ETH or MFT to integrated contacts
+- Payments: a simple app that facilitates sending ETH or MFT to integrated contacts
-Noted: a text editor that stores encrypted notes in the decentralized Swarm network
+- Noted: a text editor that stores encrypted notes in the decentralized Swarm network

-Produced by Nonsense Tech (winners of our recent Dapp Developer Bounties Challenge and featured partners [here]) CDP Portal: the popular MakerDAO CDP dapp, ported to Mainframe OS
+#### Produced by Nonsense Tech
+(winners of our recent Dapp Developer Bounties Challenge)
+- CDP Portal: the popular MakerDAO CDP dapp, ported to Mainframe OS
-Uniswap: the popular exchange dapp, ported to Mainframe OS The Looper: leverage your assets (based on Instadapp leverage functionality)
+- Uniswap: the popular exchange dapp, ported to Mainframe OS
+- The Looper: leverage your assets (based on Instadapp leverage functionality)

 ## What makes Mainframe OS different?
 One of our primary goals is to simplify the end-user experience especially for users who don't already know how to or don't regularly use dapps in a browser environment.
 Yes, there is an extra step to have them install the Mainframe OS application first and then your dapp inside it.
 But we try to make that simple and a better experience for them than the current norm of using a browser plus wallet extension (like chrome & metamask).
 Plus uses have a much more secure and private environment since all their data lives encrypted on their own machine, there are no connections to external endpoints without their explicit knowledge and permission, and only trusted dapps can be run in the sandboxed environment.

 ## How does Mainframe OS compare to a Browser with Metamask?
 Metamask is definitely the dominant paradigm currently for running dapps so we are indeed focused on improving the user experience while at the same time trying to still follow some standards they've set and not reduce available functionality without very good reason.
-We believe the end-user experience is better using Mainframe OS because 1) users don't have to know about or install a browser extension, 2) they setup their identity and wallet in a very streamlined onboarding flow, 3) we have contact functionality built-in at the system level so users can own their own social networks and contact data and make it available to dapps in a controlled way, 4) we are not running dapps in a browser so as mentioned before they are more unstoppable, trustful, and privacy-driven, and 5) through our SDK APIs, we can have control over blockchain transactions so can help guide users through complexities of gas, signing, verifying, approving, etc.
+We believe the end-user experience is better using Mainframe OS because
+1) users don't have to know about or install a browser extension,
+2) they setup their identity and wallet in a very streamlined onboarding flow,
+3) we have contact functionality built-in at the system level so users can own their own social networks and contact data and make it available to dapps in a controlled way,
+4) we are not running dapps in a browser so as mentioned before they are more unstoppable, trustful, and privacy-driven, and
+5) through our SDK APIs, we can have control over blockchain transactions so can help guide users through complexities of gas, signing, verifying, approving, etc.

 In Metamask, one of the major pain points is signing the transaction every time someone does anything.
 Currently we do require the same thing, but it feels a lot less cumbersome and more streamlined in Mainframe OS.
 And as we continue to improve our own blockchain APIs and eventually offer something better than Web3 js in the SDK, we could make it easier to batch sign transactions or streamline common flows like approve and transferFrom etc.